Featured video and audio clips on Kamerion Wimbley brought to you by Boston's WEEI Sports Radio.

 TOM BRADY The quarterback was knocked around pretty solidly at the start of the game, with Tennessee defensive end Kamerion Wimbley getting him with an accidental knee to the face after dragging him down in the second quarter.
 The hit bloodied Brady

 sixth-best) while not allowing a single return for a touchdown.
 Left tackle Nate Solder against defensive end Kamerion Wimbley : One of the most important matchups for the Patriots.
 Coming off a preseason where the offensive line struggled

 himself in the second quarter.
 Brady was whacked in the facemask by the left leg of Tennessee defensive lineman Kamerion Wimbley in the second quarter when Wimbley chased him down from behind and landed on Brady for a sack.
-“I never mind a little
+“I never mind a little blood,” said Brady